ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial_part2.md

 - Add the **VIP Shop Button** object as a custom property.
 Name the property `OpenVIPShopButton`.
 - Add the **Close Button** object as a custom property.
 Name the property `CloseReminderUIButton`.

-When the the reminder UI is shown, it will also include the button to the VIP Shop for quick access for the player.
+When the reminder UI is shown, it will also include the button to the VIP Shop for quick access for the player.

 ![!Properties](../img/PerksTutorialPart2/vip_shop_new_properties.png){: .center loading="lazy" }